Amusement-Cafe/amusementclub2.0/README.md

 - Run `npm i -g nodemon`.
 - Run `npm start` to start the bot.
 Every time you run bot directly (without using Ayano) it will run in development mode.

-Test out your features and when you are ready make a Pull Request into `staging`.
+Test out your features and when you are ready make a Pull Request into the feature branch (e.g. `amethyst`).

 ## Hosting